lightbits/lightbits.github.io/euler2/euler2.markdown

     "There are many ways of representing rotations mathematically, including matrices, axis-angle, Euler, unit-length quaternions.
 The most important fact to remember is that all these representations have the samy underlying rotation, which only has three degrees of freedom.
 A 3x3 rotation matrix has nine elements, but only three are independent.
 Unit-length quaternions have four parameters, but only three are independent (normalization)."

     What we are really after here is to linearize rotation: translation is already linear, so we can add a small translation and get a new translation.
-But we can't do that with rotations.
+We can also find the midpoint between two translations by subtracting one from the other and dividing by two.
+We can't do that with rotation matrices.

     "The fact that rotations do not live in a vector space is fundamental when it comes to linearizing motion"

     Can we generalize these statements somehow to other mathematical things?
 Yes: Lie groups and Lie algebras.
+While SO3 is not a vector space, it is a matrix Lie group.
+And there are other matrix Lie groups.
+And they all share some properties, and can be treated in similar ways.

+    Based on our discussion so far, one way you can begin to intuit Lie algebras, is that they encode what it means to take a small step.
+Knowing this encoding lets you do the tricks you're familiar with from vector spaces: you can interpolate between rotations, you can add or subtract rotations, you can take small steps.

     RVC Chapter 2.3
     Barfoot Chapter 6.2.5
+    Barfoot Chapter 7

 Q) Existence of local minima.
 Global uniqueness.
 Q) What about global optimization?
 Point cloud alignment.
 Closed-form solution for rotation matrix.
+Q) Interpolation can be important, because you might want to do a line search? (page 248).
+Or do you?
+What does it mean to 'continue' in a rotation?

 -->